dustinpfister/blog_posts/_posts/js-math-random.md

 ## 4 - The Math random method and Distribution

 Now for a word or two on distribution when using the Math round method.
 Now the math random method will give pseudo random numbers, however it will distribute in a way that is kind of not so random.
 That is that the numbers will be kind of evenly distributed when using it, unless you do something more to change that.
+So in this section I will be going over concerns over distribution and the use of the math random method in the javaScript Math object.

+### 4.1 - Random Distribution scatter plot example

 A good way to understand what is going on with this would be to create something that looks like a [scatter plot](https://en.wikipedia.org/wiki/Scatter_plot) of sorts.
 If I use the Math random method to generate a bunch of random points by just multiplying width by a Math random call for x, and height by a Math.random call then the points will be random, but in a very evenly distributed kind of way.